Communities

 • provide water to young trees in periods of drought - a bucket of water can make all the difference

-Working with local people, local businesses, council officers and councillors we will agree planting proposals and look to raise sufficient funds to effectively plant trees and ensure their aftercare.
+Working with local community groups, volunteers, delivery partners, council officers and councillors we agree planting proposals and look to raise sufficient funds to effectively plant trees and ensure their aftercare.

 Read More